jenjwong/typeahead/README.md

 ```

 ### Client-Side Technologies
-This application uses [Facebook's Create React App](https://github.com/facebookincubator/create-react-app) to streamline development
+This application uses [Facebook's Create React App](https://github.com/facebookincubator/create-react-app) to streamline development.

 ### Features
-- Provides contextual help explaining supported functions and comparators
+- Provides contextual help explaining supported functions and comparators.
-- If user enters invalid input typeahead displays a help message with a link to mock-documentation
+- If user enters invalid input typeahead displays a help message with a link to mock-documentation.
-- Implements a reusable regular expressions helper function to precisely match the start of words
+- Implements a regular expressions helper function to precisely match the start of words.
-- Input field always stays in focus so users don't have to click to continue typing
+- Input field always stays in focus so users don't have to click to continue typing.
-- Auto-completes today's date if user starts function with @created_at
+- Auto-completes today's date if user starts function with @created_at.
-- Allows users to toggle between choices after initial selection
+- Allows users to toggle between choices after initial selection.
-- Links are highlighted and a pointer is used to enhance discoverability
+- Links are highlighted and curser pointer is used to enhance discoverability.

 ## Tests